menu

 Up suspended staircase with integrated bookcase.

-To discover more staircase projects, click here.
+To discover more staircase projects, click here .

-2. A staircase step that extends into furniture
+2. A stair tread extended into furniture

 Canva staircase with office step extension.